Amazing Queensland drone photography to inspire your bucket list

 If you are planning your bareboating adventure use this handy guide.

-When timing is (almost) everything!
-A sunrise drone flight over Surfers Paradise means you can avoid the crowds (on the ground and in the sky) as well as capture some colourful clouds and beautiful soft light.
+When timing is (almost) everything: a sunrise drone flight over Surfers Paradise means you can avoid the crowds (on the ground and in the sky) as well as capture some colourful clouds and beautiful soft light.

-The shipwrecks of Moreton Island, popular with snorkellers, is given a whole new perspective from above.
+The shipwrecks of Moreton Island, popular with snorkellers, are given a whole new perspective from above.
 Best shot in the early morning and using a polarising filter to minimise the glare off the water, there’s nothing to distract from this rustic centrepiece.

 An outback adventure in the top-end along the red dirt roads of Cape York, leads to some of Australia’s most unspoilt wilderness.
-The long straight road and silhouetted travellers against the bright red rugged landscape lets you know this adventure ain’t for the faint of heart.
+The long straight road and silhouetted travellers against the bright red rugged landscape lets you know this adventure isn’t for the faint of heart.

 Let your drone do all the waterfall chasing, and you’ll be amazed at the results.
 Perfect for capturing the different levels of falls like Millaa Millaa in Tropical North Queensland, adding a teenie-tiny human for scale only adds to the epic magnitude of the falls.

 If you find yourself in a clearing on the high point of a mountain range but surrounded by trees, the only thing to do is rise above.
-Not only can you capture an amazing sunset from above the treeline and down over the valley (of Paluma Range National Park, for example), you can also include yourself in the frame for context… bonus!
+Not only can you capture an amazing sunset from above the treeline and down over the valley (of Paluma Range National Park, for example), you can also include yourself in the frame for context… bonus.

 If your holiday adventure has taken you somewhere as unique as the Noosa Everglades, you’ll want more than just the classic ‘nose of the kayak pointing down the river’ shot.
 And with portable drones so small you can launch and land from your hand, you can grab a shot like this during a short-paddling break.